 #5 – Golden Handcuffs

 We all agree that employees are the biggest assets of a company.
 Golden handcuffs are nothing but various incentives offered to the crème-del-a-crème of the company to ensure that they stay on.
-Usually Golden handcuffs are issued in the form of deferred compensation, employee stock options (ESOPs) or restricted stock which can be earned after the employee reaches a particular performance threshold.
+Usually, Golden handcuffs are issued in the form of deferred compensationDeferred CompensationDeferred compensation is an arrangement whereby a portion of the income of an individual is set aside and paid at a later date.
+It is generally done in order to defer the payment of taxes as the amount contributed towards such deferred compensation is in most cases is not taxed until the income is actually paid off.
+Examples include employee stock options, pension, and retirement plans., employee stock options (ESOPs), or restricted stock, which can be earned after the employee reaches a particular performance threshold.

 #6 – Voting Plans

-Designed on the same lines as Preferred Stock Plan and Flip-in, this tactic involves voting rights as a tool of controlling mechanism.
-When a substantial block of shares is obtained by an investor, preference shareholders (apart from than the large block holder) become authorized to super voting rights.
+Designed on the same lines as the Preferred Stock Plan and Flip-in, this tactic involves voting rights as a tool of controlling mechanism.
+When a substantial block of shares is obtained by an investor, preference shareholders (apart from the large block holder) become authorized to super-voting rights.
 This makes it difficult and unattractive to obtain voting control by the bulk share purchaser.

 Trends of poison pills adopted according to market cap (till 2014)